RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 6. Click **Finish**.

-The new ESCWA connection is displayed at the top level, in the Server Explorer.
+The new ESCWA connection is displayed at the top level, in the **Server Explorer**.

 ## Creating a Project and Adding the Source Files